-Sign up for our food scrap collection services on our website; you’ll find a link to your right.
+Sign up for our food scrap recycling services on our website; you’ll find a link to your right.

 Composting is rewarding, but can be difficult to do on your own.
 We do all of the work, and you’re the one making it possible!
 Plus, because of our scale we can compost items that aren’t recommended for home composters, like meat and bones.

 Curbside Compost partners with community residents, local schools, restaurants, businesses and events.
-Please reach out so we can pick up your leftovers.
+Please reach out to discuss your food scrap recycling needs.

 How food scrap recycling works: